 Plus-size retail chains like Lane Bryant and Ashley Stewart use enterprise eCommerce platforms like Oracle and Demandware, while Shopify is the preferred choice among Plus-size D2C brands.

 Multi-brand retail chains like Forever 21 and ASOS experience the highest dwell time of 6 minutes and 48 seconds on their websites.
 Plus-size D2C brands like Eloquii see their visitors spending about 50% of that time.
 This is not a bad sign.
 Instead, it signals that consumers visiting Eloquii (or its likes) don't have to scramble around for what they want to buy.
 They've probably already discovered the brand on Instagram, know precisely what they want and complete their transaction quickly.

 Fashion now flows bottom-up.
-Many fashion houses, especially couture, latch on to the idea of "I'll design this particular brand for this kind of woman," thereby excluding a diversity of body types.
-That's precisely why Victoria's Secret got a lot of heat from consumers, causing an exodus towards the likes of Third Love and Adore Me.
+Many fashion houses, especially couture, latch on to "I'll design this particular brand for this kind of woman," thereby excluding a diversity of body types.
+That's why Victoria's Secret got a lot of heat from consumers, causing an exodus towards the likes of Third Love and Adore Me.
 Inclusive sizing is becoming less of a trend and more of a necessity across all product types.
-It's a need that retailers can no longer turn a blind eye to, more so because the plus-size demographic is estimated to have some $46B to spend on apparel every year
+It's a need that retailers can no longer turn a blind eye to because the plus-size demographic is estimated to have some $46B to spend on apparel every year.

 Every week we send out one deeply researched essay that captures the eCommerce industry and its evolution, right to your inbox.
 50%+ open rates for a year now.